AMSA-2425/Laboratoris/src/ExpressionsRegulars/ExpressionsRegulars.md

 ^ matches the starting of a string, or the starting position of a line.
 For example: ^chapter matches `c’.

-$	matches the end of a string, or the end position of a line.
+$	matches the end of a string, or the end position of a line or file.
 For example: p$ matches a record that ends with a `p’.

 .
 The period, or dot, matches any single character.
 For example: .P matches any single character followed by a `P' in a string.